copasi/model_replicator/examples/Array_of_oscillating_cells/README.md

 This follows the work of Schütze and Wolf (1) that used a core model of glycolysis with autocatalysis replicated in a 49x49 array.
 Each unit represents a cell and the medium in its vicinity, with transport of its two metabolites to and from the medium.
 The pathway roughly represents glycolysis with only two metabolites, *X* and *Y*, representing upper and lower glycolysis.
 Conversion of *X* to *Y* includes product activation (autocatalysis), *Y* is used for other processes and can also move to the medium. *X* is imported from the medium through an irreversible Michaelis-Menten process (active transport).
 The medium volume is set to be 10x larger than the cell volume.
 In this case the base model, *glycolysis-autocatalytic.cps*, contains the cell and the medium around it.
 The array of 49x49 units then connects the external metabolites (ie *X* and *Y* in the medium, named *Xex* and *Yex*) through reversible transport (akin to diffusion).

+*Note that this example requires a lot of computational resources creating the file with sbmodelr, editing the resulting file with COPASI, and running the simulation.
+All are operations that will take a long time and require a computer with at least 16 Gb RAM (32Gb would be better).
+If you want to try a similar approach with a smaller model then use a smaller grid, such as 21x21 where the central unit has coordinates of 11,11.*

 Here we will use a COPASI version of the single cell and its surrounding medium, *glycolysis-autocatalytic.cps*, as the base unit and make the larger models of 49x49 units.
 Because this is a square array of units, we do not have to provide a network file with the specific connectivity; *sbmodelr* will connect all neighboring cells in a square array topology automatically since we provide 2D dimensions (i.e. 49 49)

 ### Case 1